openstack-archive/fuel-plugin-nsxv/doc/test/source/test_suite_system.rst

 #####

     1. Log in to Horizon Dashboard.
     2. Navigate to Project -> Compute -> Instances
     3. Launch instance VM_1 with image TestVM-VMDK and flavor m1.tiny.
     4. Launch instance VM_2  with image TestVM-VMDK and flavor m1.tiny.
     5. Verify that VMs should communicate between each other.
-Send icmp ping from VM _1 to VM_2  and vice versa.
+Send icmp ping from VM_1 to VM_2  and vice versa.
     6. Disable NSX-v_port of VM_1.
     7. Verify that VMs should not communicate between each other.
-Send icmp ping from VM _2 to VM_1  and vice versa.
+Send icmp ping from VM_2 to VM_1 and vice versa.
     8. Enable NSX-v_port of VM_1.
     9. Verify that VMs  should communicate between each other.
-Send icmp ping from VM _1 to VM_2  and vice versa.
+Send icmp ping from VM_1 to VM_2  and vice versa.

 Expected result
 ###############

-Pings should get a response
+Pings should get a response.

 Check abilities to assign multiple vNIC to a single VM.